Modeling tabular data

 - The expression passed to

-, which evaluate to create terms for the whole formula and any interaction terms. - A schema is extracted from the data, which determines whether each variable is continuous or categorical and extracts the summary statistics of each variable (mean/variance/min/max or unique levels respectively).
+@formulais lowered to term constructors combined by~,+, and&, which evaluate to create terms for the whole formula and any interaction terms. - A schema is extracted from the data, which determines whether each variable is continuous or categorical and extracts the summary statistics of each variable (mean/variance/min/max or unique levels respectively).
 This schema is then applied to the formula with

-language for more details). - Numeric arrays are generated for the response and predictors from the full table using
+apply_schema(term, schema, ::Type{Model}), which returns a new formula with each placeholderTermreplaced with a concreteContinuousTermorCategoricalTermas appropriate.
+This is also the stage where any custom syntax is applied (see the section on extending the@formulalanguage for more details). - Numeric arrays are generated for the response and predictors from the full table using

-modelcols(term, data)
+modelcols(term, data).

-types can still be used to do this transformation, but this is only to preserve some backwards compatibility.
-Package authors who would like to include support for fitting models from a @formula
+The ModelFrame and ModelMatrix types can still be used to do this transformation, but this is only to preserve some backwards compatibility.
+Package authors who would like to include support for fitting models from a @formula are strongly encouraged to directly use schema, apply_schema, and modelcols to handle the table-to-matrix transformations they need.